hhc9219/hsi_prosail_inversion/README.md

 #### Software

+* Windows ( Supports other operating systems like Linux and Mac, in theory. )
 * Python 3.12.1 ( May support other versions as well. )
-* Windows  ( Supports other operating systems like Linux and Mac, in theory. )
+* Git

+  Please ensure Python and Git are accessible in your system's path.

 #### Hardware